 Step 1.
 Choosing your garlic planting stock -Your seed stock is the most important facet of growing garlic.
 It all starts at the clove!
-Each individual clove is a garlic seed and it will grow into a bulb.
+Each individual garlic clove is a garlic "seed" and it will grow into a garlic bulb.
 Beginning with premium garlic planting seed stock will make a huge difference come harvest time.
 When choosing your garlic seed, plant the largest cloves of each garlic bulb, small cloves should be eaten.
 To separate cloves from the bulb, hold the bulb in one hand and use the other hand to break the cloves free of the bulb.

 Step 4.
 Mulching and irrigating garlic- After you have your garlic planting stock in the ground, it is essential to cover it with a nice layer of mulch.
 There are many different types of mulch.
 Choose from aged straw, (careful no seeds) leaf mulch, grass clippings, organic compost, shredded paper.
 Mulch will protect your garlic seed in the cold winter months, prohibit weeds, keep the earth cool and moist during hot months and protect your topsoil from blowing away.
 Garlic likes to be kept evenly moist.
 Uneven watering may cause irregular shaped bulbs.
 This is where your good soil preparation and mulching becomes important.
 Water your garlic regularly during the leaf production stage.
 Apply some nitrogen rich foliage feed 2 to 3 times in spring.